Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome superconductors: Results

+In contrast to the incommensurate case, the center $\br_0$ of the commensurate PDW must be pinned to equivalent C$_6$ rotation centers of the loop-current CDW in Fig. 2a (see Methods).
+A coherent superposition gives the allowed PDW states

-where $\br_0$ is located at the $C_6$/inversion center of the CDW in Fig. 2\textbf{a} and the relative phase $\phi_\eta = \ell(\eta-1)2\pi/3$ with integer $\ell$.
-The spatial distribution of the order parameter shows that $\ell=0$ describes a real ${\rm PDW_0}$ on a ${4\over 3}a_0\times {4\over 3}a_0$ triangular lattice in Fig.~3\textbf{c}.
-Intriguingly, $\ell=\pm1$ generate complex ${\rm PDW_{\pm1}}$ on an emergent ${4\over 3}a_0\times {4\over 3}a_0$ \kagome lattice as shown in Fig.~3\textbf{d} for $\ell=1$.
-The zeros of the PDW order parameter in the middle of the triangles and hexagons are the centers of the single vortex and the double antivortex, respectively.
-Such a vortex-antivortex lattice, and thus the complex triple-Q PDW$_{\pm1}$, is precisely the conjectured roton-PDW \cite{pdw-nat}, based on the notion that a roton corresponds to a tightly bound vortex-antivortex pair.
+where $\theta$ is the global SC phase.
+Since there are $2\times2$ such $\br_0$ locations within each PDW unit cell that are connected by a $\pi$-phase shift, the symmetry of the PDW states described by Eq.~(\ref{pdworder}) is $U(1)\times {\mathbb Z}_2\times {\mathbb Z}_2$ and the phase $\varphi_\eta$ can be defined as modulo $\pi$ (see Methods).
+Among the possible PDWs, the complex PDWs with $\ell=\pm1$ are consistent with the broken TRS of the loop-current CDW, and the states with $\phi_\eta=(0,0,0)$ are found to have a lower mean field energy, which will be denoted as ${\rm PDW_{\pm1}}$ hereafter.
+The spatial distribution of the PDW$_1$ order parameter forms an emergent ${4\over 3}a_0\times {4\over 3}a_0$ \kagome lattice as shown in Fig.~3c.
+The zeros of the order parameter located in the middle of the triangles and hexagons are the centers of the single-vortex and double-antivortex, respectively.
+Such a vortex-antivortex lattice, and thus the complex triple-$\bQ$ PDW$_{\pm1}$, describes the conjectured roton-PDW \cite{pdw-nat}, based on the notion that a roton corresponds to a tightly bound vortex-antivortex pair.

-Including the $H_{\rm pdw}$, the total Bogoliubov-de Gennes (BdG) Hamiltonian can be diagonalized, giving rise to the Fourier peaks in the CDW and PDW field distributions in Fig.~3\textbf{e}.
-The BdG spectrum in Fig.~3\textbf{f} reveals nearly degenerate quasiparticle excitations in PDW$_{0,1}$.
-The PDW gap is expected to open first \cite{palee-ampere} at the crossings of the CFPs in Fig.~3\textbf{b}.
-For large enough PDW amplitudes, the FS pockets in the CDW state are fully gapped, as shown in the left panel of Fig.~3\textbf{f} at $\Delta_p=0.1t$.
-Three gapped quasiparticle bands, stemming from the three-colored CFPs, emerge with the minimum gap loci offset from the Fermi momenta (Fig.~3\textbf{f}).
-The corresponding low-energy DOS in Fig.~3\textbf{g} (top panel) reveals particle-hole symmetric gaps and three pairs of PDW peaks in remarkable resemblance of the DOS spectrum observed in the SC state \cite{pdw-nat}.
+Including the $H_{\rm pdw}$, the total Bogoliubov-de Gennes (BdG) Hamiltonian can be diagonalized, giving rise to the Fourier peaks in the CDW and PDW field distributions in Fig.~3d.
+The BdG quasiparticle spectrum is shown in Fig.~3e.
+The PDW gap is expected to open first at the FS crossings \cite{palee-ampere} of the CFPs in Fig.~3b.
+For large enough PDW amplitudes, the CFPs are fully gapped, as shown in the left panel of Fig.~3e at $\Delta_p=0.1t$.
+Three gapped quasiparticle bands, stemming from the three-colored CFPs, emerge with the minimum gap loci offset from the Fermi momenta.
+The corresponding low-energy DOS in Fig.~3f (top panel) reveals particle-hole symmetric gaps and three pairs of PDW peaks in remarkable agreement with the DOS spectrum observed in the SC state of \cvs \cite{pdw-nat}.